Naoto Kan: Fukushima nuclear accident response

+Resignation

 Kan announced his intention to resign on 10 August 2011.
 On 26 August, with passage of a debt bill and the renewable energy bill as final conditions, Kan expected "to see his successor in office [within the] week, according to a Kyodo news report, which cited cabinet ministers".
 At the same time, Seiji Maehara, who had supported Kan in 2010, was reported to have announced his intention to run to succeed Kan.
-Maehara is seen as the potential DPJ candidate most popular with the voters at the time.
-Several other cabinet members joined the race, and the election of the DPJ successor was scheduled for 29 August.
+Maehara was seen as the potential DPJ candidate most popular with the voters at the time, but several other cabinet members joined the race, and the election of the DPJ successor was scheduled for 29 August.
 At that time, Yoshihiko Noda, most recently finance minister, was elected as the new DPJ leader and, as leader of the largest party in the Diet, became prime minister as well.

-In 2012, Kan was interviewed about the Fukushima nuclear disaster, and has said that at one point Japan faced a situation where there was a chance that people might not be able to live in the capital zone including Tokyo and would have to evacuate.
-He says he is haunted by the specter of an even bigger nuclear crisis forcing tens of millions of people to flee Tokyo and threatening the nation's existence.
-"If things had reached that level, not only would the public have had to face hardships but Japan's very existence would have been in peril".
-That convinced Kan to "declare the need for Japan to end its reliance on atomic power and promote renewable sources of energy such solar [sic] that have long taken a back seat in the resource-poor country's energy mix".
-He told a parliamentary investigation in 2012 that the nuclear industry had "shown no remorse" for the disaster, and was trying to push Japan back to nuclear power.

-Post Prime Ministership
+Post-premiership

-During 16 December 2012 Tokyo gubernatorial election, called due to the resignation of incumbent Governor Shintaro Ishihara, the Democratic Party of Japan itself did not endorse any candidate, but Kan supported Kenji Utsunomiya, who shared Kan's anti-nuclear stance.
+During 16 December 2012 Tokyo gubernatorial election, called due to the resignation of incumbent Governor Shintaro Ishihara, the Democratic Party of Japan itself did not endorse any candidate, but Kan supported Kenji Utsunomiya (leftist lawyer), who shared Kan's anti-nuclear stance.
 Ultimately Utsunomiya came second in the election, losing to Naoki Inose who had been vice-governor under Ishihara from 2007 to 2012, and then acting governor after Ishihara's abrupt resignation.

 In the 2012 general election called by Kan's successor Noda, Kan lost his seat in the Tokyo 18th district, but retained a seat in the diet through the proportional representation system.
 In the 2014 general election, Kan lost his district seat but was again elected through the proportional block.
 He joined the Constitutional Democratic Party of Japan along with the liberal-leaning members of the Democratic Party following the party split prior to the 2017 general election.
 In the election, he regained his district seat, defeating the LDP incumbent Masatada Tsuchiya with a margin of 1,046 votes.

+In 2023, Kan stated publicly he would not run for a seat in the House of Representatives again.
+He further said that he would "still probably be involved in politics someway".
+His term ended when the House was dissolved in October 2024.

+On 26 February 2024 Kan published the memoir 'Fifty Years of Citizen Politics' through Chikuma Shobō detailing his life in politics.
+On 20 March 2024 Japan Business Press published an interview with Kan to promote the memoir.
+Kan stated in the interview that he was helped in assembling the book by former mayor of Musashino Reiko Matsushito.